dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/auxiliary-classes/captured-result-receiver.md

 **Parameters**

-`result` : A `DSDecodedBarcodesResult` object as a decoded barcode result.
+`result` : A [`DSDecodedBarcodesResult`]({{site.dbr_ios_api}}decoded-barcodes-result.html}}) object as a decoded barcode result.

 ### onRecognizedTextLinesReceived

-The method for monitoring the output of `DSRecognizedTextLinesResult`.
+The callback triggered when recognized text lines are available, occurring each time an image finishes its processing.
+This callback is used to handle the result of text recognition by Dynamsoft Label Recognizer.

 <div class="sample-code-prefix"></div>
 >- Objective-C